Sparse Bayesian mass-mapping with uncertainties: local credible intervals: Introduction

 \section{Introduction}

-As photons from distant sources travel to us their trajectories are perturbed by local mass over and under-densities, causing the observed shapes of structures to be warped, or \textit{gravitationally lensed}.
+As photons from distant sources (galaxies) travel through spacetime to us here and now their trajectories are perturbed by local mass over and under-densities, causing the observed shapes of structures to be warped, or \textit{gravitationally lensed}.
 This cosmological effect is sensitive to all matter (both visible and invisible), and so provides a natural cosmological probe of dark matter.

-The gravitational lensing effect has (at first order) two distinct effects: distant shapes are magnified by a convergence field $\kappa$; and the third-flattening (ellipticity) is perturbed from an underlying intrinsic value by a shear field $\gamma$.
+The gravitational lensing effect has (at first order) two distinct effects: distant galaxies are magnified by a convergence field $\kappa$; and the third-flattening (ellipticity) is perturbed from an underlying intrinsic value by a shear field $\gamma$.
 A wide range of cosmology can be extracted from just the shear field \citep{[49],[42]}, though increasingly higher order statistics \citep{[23],[24],[27],[28]} are being computed on convergence maps directly.

 As a result of the mass-sheet degeneracy \citep[an \textit{a priori} degeneracy of the intrinsic brightness of galaxies, see][]{[1]} the convergence field cannot be observed directly.
 Instead measurements of the shear field $\gamma$ must be taken and inverted through some mapping to create an estimator for $\kappa$.
 Typically, these inverse problems are ill-posed (often seriously) and so creating unbiased estimators for the convergence $\kappa$ can prove difficult.